conterra/mapapps-related-tables/README.md

-# ContentViewer Relates Bundle
+# Related Tables
-The ContentViewer Relates Bundle expands the ContentViewer to display data from related tables.
+The Related Tables bundle expands the ContentViewer to display data from related tables.

 Sample App
 ------------------